+1 needed during this time as well as advocate advocates 2 for families.
+Financial support is needed for families 3 who have to travel to attend court.
+In their words, "We 4 should have our own Victim Services, customized to our 5 needs."
 6 Search support.
 Create a missings persons 7 office for MMIWG to assist and guide families throughout 8 the search for a missing loved one.
 Funds are needed to 9 bring in search and rescue teams and for accommodation, 10 food and supplies for volunteers who help conduct 11 searches.
 In their words, "We have to coordinate 12 searches, and we have to be able to pay for the expenses."

-Ceremonial healing.
-Traditional ceremonies that support the personal growth of Indigenous women is central to moving forward as Nations.
-These include rites of passage and the role of women as matriarchs.
-These important teachings can be balanced with Christian teachings -- teachings, depending on the community.

-Building communities for the future.
-Building communities for the future.
-Resources should be developed that lead to decolonization and healthy communities.
-This grass -- this grassroots programming supports cultural education, revitalization of cultural values, land-based sovereignty, language revitalization and strengthen healthy families.
-Workshops and education focus -- focus on self-awareness, lateral
+13 Ceremonial healing.
+Traditional ceremonies 14 that support the personal growth of Indigenous women is 15 central to moving forward as Nations.
+These include rites 16 of passage and the role of women as matriarchs.
+These 17 important teachings can be balanced with Christian 18 teachings teachings, depending on the community.
+19 Building communities for the future.
+20 Resources should be developed that lead to decolonization 21 and healthy communities.
+This grass this grassroots 22 programming supports cultural education, revitalization of 23 cultural values, land-based sovereignty, language 24 revitalization and strengthen healthy families.
+Workshops 25 and education focus focus on self-awareness, lateral

 1 violence, and self-esteem.
 In their words, "Our languages 2 are very important.
 Our languages are our sovereignty.
-Our kids don't know their culture, we have to be able to 3 4 develop cultural programs and work with Elders."
+3 Our kids don't know their culture, we have to be able to 4 develop cultural programs and work with Elders."
 5 Better communication between police and 6 families.
 Families said there is a need for quicker 7 action and response time, and that family member 8 suggestions should be taken seriously.
 There should be a 9 liaison person to keep families updated throughout the 10 searches and investigations, and to share information with 11 families.
-In cases of missing persons, updates should be 12 given to families and leadership on progress being made or lack of.
-Police forces should increase cultural awareness 13 14 and 15 under -- and understand First Nations concerns relating to

-16 their investigations of MMIWG.
+In cases of missing persons, updates should be 12 given to families and leadership on progress being made or 13 lack of.
+Police forces should increase cultural awareness 14 and 15 under and understand First Nations concerns relating to 16 their investigations of MMIWG.
 Families also noted that 17 some homicides are wrongly ruled suicides or accidents.
 18 This lack of investigation diminishes community confidence 19 in police services.
-In their words, "Why didn't the 20 police listen when we were called -- when they were 21 called?
+In their words, "Why didn't the 20 police listen when we were called when they were 21 called?
 We started searching ourselves, found some clues, 22 and only then did they get involved.
 They didn't seem to 23 care.
-We don't owe -- we don't know if they searched 24 where we -- where we indicated.
+We don't owe we don't know if they searched 24 where we where we indicated.
 The RCMP conducted 25 searches and left with no word to the family.
 There are